yjyddq/EOSER-ASS-RL/README.md

 ![Decoding](media/Decoding.jpg)

-## 🚀 Consistency Trajectory Group Relative Policy Optimization (CJ-GRPO)
+## 🚀 Consistency or InConsistency Trajectory Group Relative Policy Optimization

 The code is inside the `cj-grpo` directory.